-How is it possible that we live in the homeland of Nestlé, the largest food company in the world by revenue, and yet can’t find Nestlé chocolate chips?
-Every major super market in the US carries them, from little tiny mini chips to normal sized chocolate chunks in semi-sweet, milk, dark – whatever your heart desires.
+How is it possible that we live in the homeland of Nestlé, the largest food company in the world by revenue, and yet can’t find chocolate chips for chocolate chip cookies in Switzerland?!
+Every major supermarket in the US carries Nestle chocolate chips, from little tiny mini ones to oversized chocolate chunks.
+They come in semi-sweet, milk, dark – whatever your heart desires.

 Where are you hiding your chocolate chips?
 And brown sugar…

 After months of hunting in different stores after moving to Switzerland, I have finally managed to at least partially rebuild my baking stash with the basics: flour, bread yeast, baking soda, fine white sugar, baking powder, etc.

 fine grain sugar = sucre fin cristallisé

 It’s been a slow process.

 The brands are different and product names are typically in French or German, often differing from the names we use in the States.

 Even the packaging is vastly different.
 Most notably, the packages are almost always much smaller.
 It’s clear that Super-Size Me doesn’t just refer to fast food in the US.
 We apparently super-size everything from cases of beer, gallons of milk, and tubs of margarine to baking staples such as flour, sugar, and oats.